intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 We now have the analytical foundation and tools to begin studying harmonic *function*--how and why a chord works with other chords to build tonality.
 In this lesson, we will derive the basic aspects of function by combining two major concepts from previous units:
 1. As shown in the two-part examples in [Unit 6b]({{ site.baseurl }}/06-intro-harmonic/b1-diafuncvoicelead.html), the progression from V to I creates a strong and natural sense of resolution.
 There are many reasons we hear this progression as a strong cadence, but perhaps the strongest reason is the voice-leading between the V<sup>7</sup> and I chords--meaning the way in which individual pitches naturally pull toward each other.
-2. When written as a scale, diatonic collections are simply a sequence of five whole steps and two half-steps--major scale, for example, is W-W-H-W-W-W-H--but as we determined in [Unit 2c]({{ site.baseurl }}/02-int-scales-keys/c1-keys.html), you can find all seven pitches in the diatonic collection by altering a a single half-step in a circle-of-fifths.
+2. When written as a scale, diatonic collections are simply a sequence of five whole steps and two half-steps--the major scale, for example, is W-W-H-W-W-W-H--but as we determined in [Unit 2c]({{ site.baseurl }}/02-int-scales-keys/d1-keys.html), you can find all seven pitches in the diatonic collection by altering a a single half-step in a circle-of-fifths.
 This alteration changes one of the P5 intervals to a d5, and it is these two pitches within the diatonic collection, `ti` and `fa`, that establish the voice leading that pulls V<sup>7</sup> to I and therefore around which tonal harmony is constructed.

 As a side note, the significance of cultural conditioning cannot be overlooked.
 A person who grows up listening to *any* style of music will be conditioned to hear the tendencies used in that music as a natural progression, and this holds true for those raised around music descended from the diatonic tradition.
 This does not change the importance of voice-leading in forming these progressions, but it is worth remembering the difference between laws, rules, and strategies discussed in the first reading from Unit 6.

-## Dominant to tonic progressions

-In the examples below, we will demonstrate how these half-steps create this foundation.
+The examples below demonstrate how these half-steps create this the foundation of diatonic harmony.
 If you understand the voice-leading principles that pull the V chord into the I chord, you can then extend these rules to create the basic progression from which all diatonic harmony evolves.

-### Goals for this topic
+## Goals for this topic

+The next five examples are meant to show you the logic behind the voice-leading of standard diatonic harmonies.
+To use these, study each example before moving on to the next and form a hypothesis regarding the voice leading (which chord tones resolve or pull to other chord tones).
+Once you have developed a theory as to how and why the progression works, move to the next example to see if your hypothesis can be applied.
+If it cannot, alter your hypothesis to account for both examples.
+Continue this way until you have found voice-leading rules that apply to all of the examples.

 **This example has two idealized progressions of a V chord resolving to a I chord: one as triads and the other with a seventh chord.**
 - Study how each voice resolves.
 It is tempting to focus on which scale degree resolves to which scale degree, but this does not provide a complete explanation.
     - Instead focus on the how each chordal member resolves in the progression.
 This should include the chordal member to which it resolves and the interval necessary to do so.
-- Do you see any voice-leading errors as described in [Unit 6c]({{ site.baseurl }}/06-intro-harmonic/c1-voiceleadingerrors.html) in these progressions?
 - What pitches are doubled?
 Are any omitted?

 {% capture ex1 %}X:1
 T:Basic V to I progressions